 Every morning, I wake up at 5:55 am.
 I roll to the edge of my California king, and scroll my emails for 4 minutes.
 I survey the condition of my 800 thread count sheets for 1 minute.
 At 6am, I take an 18 minute tepid shower, leaving 2 minutes for my blueberry facial to sit while I brush my teeth.
 After a cold rinse, I jump out and examine my skin in the magnifying mirror.
 No pre-PMS zits today.
 I bundle up in my fluffy white Turkish cotton robe - and get some coffee.
 Black with 1.5 teaspoons of sugar.

 See?
 First lines can suck you in, just the way Spanx do.

-P.S. - Wanna get your copy seen just like the it girl at the latest Martin Scorsese party?
-Check out my Creative Copy Code course coming soon.
+PS - Wanna get your copy seen just like the it girl at the latest Martin Scorsese party?
+Then check out the Creative Copy Code, my copywriting course for female business owners.

 Do you use unique details and storytelling in your copywriting?

 Tarla Makaeff is a self-made entrepreneur, online business coach, digital course creator, and the copy queen.
 She helps creative, heart-centered female entrepreneurs start and grow their purpose-filled business online.